YousufSi/Pickup_Basketball-App/README.md

-# Pickup
+# Swish

-**Pickup** is a networking app that helps basketball players easily find and join local games.
+**Swish** is a networking app that helps basketball players easily find and join local games.
-Instead of relying on scattered group chats, Pickup provides a streamlined way to create, discover, and fill teams for casual basketball sessions.
+Instead of relying on scattered group chats, Swish provides a streamlined way to create, discover, and fill teams for casual basketball sessions.

 ## Features
-- Create or join pickup basketball games in real time
+- Create or join swish basketball games in real time
 - See player counts and open spots before committing
 - Simple interface for organizing full teams or drop-in runs
 - Focused on spontaneity — play anytime, without hassle